Safety

 Not feeling comfortable:

 It’s fine to change your mind and decide to ask for help.
-For obvious liability reasons can’t “talk you through” a project or answer questions over the phone but are happy to schedule a service call or estimate and take over a project if you decide that DIY isn’t for you!
+For obvious liability reasons we can’t “talk you through” a project or answer questions over the phone but are happy to schedule a service call or estimate and take over a project if you decide that DIY isn’t for you!

 Return to Home Page